SCOPE OF THIS CHAPTER

 - To provide a positive environment in which social work practice can be discussed and reviewed.
 Professional challenge about casework practice, assessment, analysis and decision making between the supervisee and supervisor is an essential part of effective supervision and should take place in a respectful and child focused manner;

-- To ensure the worker's and employer's practice accords with the professional standards issued by the HCPC;
+- To ensure the worker's and employer's practice accords with the professional standards issued by the Social Work England;

-- Professional supervision is the key process for balancing professional autonomy with responsibility to the service user, professional ethics and standards, along with accountability to Children, Schools and Families and society as a whole.
+- Professional supervision is the key process for balancing professional autonomy with responsibility to the service user, professional ethics and standards, along with accountability to Children’s Services and society as a whole.

 3. The Functions of Supervision

-- To ensure CS policies and procedures are followed;
+- To ensure Children’s Services policies and procedures are followed;

 - To maintain clarity about key roles, responsibilities and accountabilities;